aimms/how-to/Articles/684/684-LocationIQ.rst

 While this article features LocationIQ as the primary example, the implementation logic remains consistent across most modern geocoding providers.

-Please use this example to follow along this article:
+Please use download the example project to follow along this article.

-    :download:`AIMMS 25.9 project download <model/ht684LocationIQ.zip>`

 Geocoding Service Selection
 ---------------------------